AmberNet-TW-Will/GraphQLExamples/users/README.md

-# An simple GraphQL example
+# A simple GraphQL example
 ### Integrating with json-server and express-graphql.

 ## Requirements